Hackathon Highlights: How the American University of Sharjah and Bybit Are Shaping Tech Talent in the UAE

-VICTORIA, Seychelles, Nov.
-7, 2023 /PRNewswire/ -- Bybit, the world's third most visited crypto exchange, has successfully concluded its first Inter-College Hackathon.
-The landmark event, which took place at the American University of Sharjah (AUS), saw a strong turnout of 86 teams who vied for the top prize in the CryptoAI BUILDER Challenge.
+Bybit, the world's third most visited crypto exchange, has successfully concluded its first Inter-College Hackathon.
+The landmark event, which took place at the American University of Sharjah (AUS), saw a strong turnout of teams who vied for the top prize in the CryptoAI BUILDER Challenge.

 The hackathon was marked by an impressive participation of 63 students, forming a total of 15 teams.
 The competition culminated in the recognition of six winning teams, three from each of the two tracks of the challenge.